ollls/zio-tls-http/README.md

 # Update history.
 * Dev only: local environment now is made as a type parameter for Server and Server Router.
   This will allow to release stadalone jar.
 Environment must have MyLogging service.

+        class TLSServer[R <: Has[MyLogging.Service]]

   No more package object with env. alias!

        type MyEnv3 = MyLogging